 the work term(s) is officially recognized (i.e. noted on the transcript) by the institution where the work term originated;

-a student is accepted into the UNBC Co-op program and applies for assessment of a transfer of work terms.
+the student is accepted into the UNBC Co-op program and applies for assessment of a transfer of work terms.

 Co-operative Education Work Term Credit Challenge

 The UNBC Co-op program allows students to challenge their first work term on the basis of prior relevant and satisfactory work experience.
 Students should discuss any potential work term course challenge with the Co-op office.
-Work term course challenges are eligible for work term credit, as determined onan individual basis, upon verification of the following:
+Work term course challenges are eligible for work term credit, as determined on an individual basis, upon verification of the following:

 - employment verification and performance evaluation by the employer;

-a job description, providing evidence that the student acquired professional and personal knowledge and skills appropriate to the declared academic major or minor and;
+a job description, providing evidence that the student acquired professional and personal knowledge and skills appropriate to the declared academic major or minor; and

-If the work term course challenge is approved, the result is entered on the student's transcript on a pass or fail basis.
+If the work term course challenge is approved, the result is entered on the student's transcript on a Pass or Fail basis.